-Attendance Policy 2018 - 2019
+Attendance Policy 2023 - 2025

 The attendance floor target for Emmaville is 96% but we hope for 100%.
+The 96% rate allows for periods of illness or particular circumstances when absence from school is unavoidable.
+We want your child to attend school regularly, as this supports their learning.
 We ask that all parents/carers support us to help achieve this for all pupils as working in partnership is crucial.